 A core staff of highly trained technicians and professionally licensed Medical Laboratory Technologists work in St. John’s Riverside Hospital Diagnostic Laboratory.
-Our laboratory is equipped with the most advanced technology, ensuring that patient test results are accurate and immediately available.
-The laboratory provides thousands of different diagnostic tests from a standard blood count or urinalysis to the new generation of more complex tests.
+Our laboratory has the most advanced technology, ensuring patient test results are accurate and immediately available.
+The laboratory provides thousands of diagnostic tests, from a standard blood count or urinalysis to the new generation of more complex tests.

 Complete Blood Count

 This is the most common blood test.
 It measures the types and numbers of cells in the blood and is used to determine many health issues.

 This test measures how long it takes blood to clot.

 Basic Metabolic Panel

 This test measures glucose, sodium, potassium, calcium, chloride, carbon dioxide, blood urea nitrogen, and creatinine which can help determine blood sugar level and kidney function.